ParagRaut/ComicApi/README.md

 # RandomComicApi
-This api will fetch random comics from XKCD and Garfield and Dilbert comics source
+This api will fetch random comic strip from XKCD and Garfield and Dilbert comics source